 - cold exposure and frostbite

-Paleness often occurs along with other symptoms such as those associated with anemia.
-Symptoms of anemia vary based on the type of anemia.
+Paleness often occurs along with other symptoms, such as those associated with anemia.
+Symptoms of anemia vary based on the severity.

 - rapid heart rate

 - chest pain

 - hypotension, or low blood pressure

 - loss of consciousness